proxpero/proxpero.github.io/_posts/2016-1-18-Drag-and-Drop-View.md

 ---
 layout: post
 title: A Simple Drag-and-Drop View in Swift
-summary: A discussion on how to implement drag-and-drop functionality on an `NSView` without having to hook into AppKit's drag-and-drop API.
+summary: A discussion on how to implement drag-and-drop functionality on an <code>NSView</code> without having to hook into AppKit's drag-and-drop API.
+toc:
+  -
 mathjax: false
 ---